fouronesys/construlink/replit.md

 2. Automatic suspension for failed payments
 3. Renewal notifications and grace periods
 4. Admin override capabilities for special cases

+### Business Claim Process
+1. User browses directory and finds their manually added company
+2. User clicks discrete "¿Es tu empresa?" button (if company is not yet claimed)
+3. User fills out claim form with justification message
+4. Claim is submitted and enters pending review status
+5. Admin reviews claim in "Reclamaciones" tab of admin panel
+6. Admin approves or rejects claim with optional notes
+7. Upon approval, company ownership is transferred to the user
+8. User's role is upgraded to supplier if they were a client
+9. User can now manage the company profile and subscription

 ## External Dependencies